The Neighbors: Income

-In the Sanford Town Center neighborhood, 38.8% of the working population is employed in
+In the Sanford Town Center neighborhood, 34.1% of the working population is employed in

 sales and service jobs, from major sales accounts, to working in fast food restaurants.

-Other residents here are employed in manufacturing and laborer occupations
+Other residents here are employed in executive, management, and professional occupations

-(21.6%), and 16.2% in clerical, assistant, and tech support occupations.
+(28.5%), and 6.2% in clerical, assistant, and tech support occupations.

 The Neighbors: Ethnicity / Ancestry

 Culture is shared learned behavior.
 We learn it from our parents, their parents,

 our houses of worship, and much of our culture – our learned behavior - comes